 have done little to try to remove those warnings.

 If you do not have Flex installed and cannot easily install it via your operating system’s packaging system (to include Homebrew or MacPorts on MacOS), see the Flex Github repository.

-Sphinx is used to generate both the HTML version of the documentation (that you are reading right now) and the nroff man pages.
+Sphinx is a Python-based tool used to generate both the HTML version of the documentation (that you are reading right now) and the nroff man pages.

 Official Open MPI distribution tarballs contain pre-built HTML documentation and man pages.
 This means that – similar to the GNU Autotools – end users do not need to have Sphinx installed, but will still have both the HTML documentation and man pages installed as part of the normal configure / build / install process.

 However, the HTML documentation and man pages are not stored in Open MPI’s Git repository; only the ReStructred Text source code of the documentation is in the Git repository.
 Hence, if you are building Open MPI from a Git clone, you will need Sphinx (and some Python modules) in order to build the HTML documentation and man pages.

 Most systems do not have Sphinx and/or the required Python modules installed by default.
 See the Installing Sphinx section for details on how to install Sphinx and the required Python modules.

 configure is able to find Sphinx and the required Python